Looking back, around and ahead

 I gathered up a family between ’98 and ’07-a lovely wife and 3 great kids.

-Before that I was totally single.
-I dated on and off, a pretty wide variety-a crazy lady, a born-again Christian, an 18 year-old (when I was 35), a 45 year old (when I was 30).
+Before that I was quite single.
+I dated on and off, a pretty wide variety-an eccentric crazy lady, a born-again Christian, an 18 year-old (when I was 35), and a 45 year old (when I was 30).
 I’ve had a lot of different friends over the years.
 Hung out at many, many bars.
 A recording studio.
-A lot of music, drugs, booze.
+A lot of music, drugs, booze (nothing hard, and rarely to excess-well, sort of).
 Skating, skiing, kiteflying.

 Things have changed a lot since then.
 With kids, everything is very different.
 I have to focus on them and on keeping things super stable.
 I don’t have many friends right now-work and kids, school and church, gamelan. faceBook helps me to stay in touch and connect with people from my past and present.

-My wife Erika is a great wife and an excellent mom, involved with her faith communities and active at school.
+My wife Erika is a great wife and an excellent mom, involved with her faith community and active at school.
 She grew up in Long Beach and was a preschool teacher for a long time.
 She also did Renaissance Faire and worked as a “wench” in a ren faire-themed magic show.
 We met at a gay bar in Long Beach in ’97, and got close quickly.
 She moved in with me 6 months later after her car got stolen and someone broke into her house.
 We got married in November ’98 in her best friend’s backyard.
 She never wants to leave Portland.
-She’s working right now on getting a degree from Seminary.
-She has varying hair color and is getting lots of tattoos.
+She wants to get a degree from Seminary.
+She has varying hair color and has lots of tattoos.

 Mathias was born in ’99.
-He’s 17, and a Junior at Clackamas Middle College.
+He’s 20, went to a Waldorf grade school, graduated from Clackamas Middle College, attended Clackamas Community College to finish up his Associates, now going to Portland State.
 He’s turning into a fine young man, interested, thoughtful, loves to cook, but not to eat a lot of different things.
-Middle school was a challenge for him, but high school has been way better.
-He swears like a sailor and likes the TV show Archer, and playing video games.
+Middle school was a challenge for him, high school was way better, and college seems to agree with him too.
+He swears like a sailor, likes playing video games and is a moderator on one site.
 He’s thinking of getting into criminal psychology and criminal behavioral analysis.
+He worked at a local arcade for a while, and is now a parking enforcement worker at PSU.

 Colin was born in 2001-Erika had an emergency C-section and tore a uterine artery-thankfully in recovery.
-He’s a Sophomore at New Urban-he loves to read manga, 4chan, and play video games.
+He went to Waldorf grade school-had a hard time.
+He graduated from New Urban in 2019-he loves to read manga, 4chan, and play video games.
 He has an extremely quick wit and is very funny, but low-key.
 He’s turned into a anarcho-capitalist, to the horror of the rest of the family.
-I got him a bass and stuff Xmas ’15, hopefully he’ll start in on it…hasn’t happened yet.
+I got him a bass and stuff Xmas ’15, he has actually started playing it a little-he wants to get a guitar.
+He’s interested in journalism, and is taking a gap year.
+He worked at Walmart stocking, but couldn’t keep it up for long because of health issues and management conflicts.

-Salem is the newest member of our family-she was born in ’07, a month early.
-She’s really an awesome girl-perfect Waldorf kid, loves ponies and fairies and youTube videos.
-She’s in Third Grade at Micha-El School.
-She does little weather segments and sends them to a local weatherperson-she got on TV for it Spring of ’16.
+Salem is the youngest of our family-she was born in ’07, a month early.
+She’s really an awesome girl-perfect Waldorf kid, loves ponies and fairies and youTube videos and Minecraft.
+She’s in Sixth Grade at Micha-El School.
+For a while she did little weather segments and sent them to a local weatherperson-she got on TV for it Spring of ’16.
 We love her-she’s the best looking of us all…

 They’re all great kids-smart in different ways and mostly well-behaved (though they really don’t like to listen to their parents).
 We’re a loving family, but we’re not permissive.

-My parents are aging, Erika’s mom died Summer 2011, her dad died Memorial Day 2007, and my dad is declining.
+My parents are aging-my dad is declining, mom’s pretty much OK, Erika’s mom died Summer 2011, her dad died Memorial Day 2007.

 We moved to Portland, OR in ’08 from Laguna Beach in ’05 from Lake Forest in ’03 from Long Beach-I sold my condo for twice what I paid for it and cleared my debt.
 It went back up, and is now slowly getting cleared again.
 I use public transport to get to work, and live close to school.
-We moved from a house to an apartment July ’11.
-I’d like to buy a house, emphasis on like-we’re cleaning up our credit reports.
+We moved from a house to an apartment July ’11 to a larger apartment July ’17.
+I’d like to buy a house, emphasis on like-we’re cleaning up our credit reports, and if the economy collapses we may be able to afford a house.

 Spirituality and religion